singh-man/books/crackingTheCoding/05_bitManipulation.md

 **So what  does n & (n-1}  === 0 indicate?**

-n and n -1 must have no ls in common.
+n and n -1 must have no 1s in common.
 Given that they look like this:
 ```
 if     n   =  abcde1000
 then n-1   =  abcde0111